demian85/home-server/README.md

 - [Mosquitto MQTT Broker](https://mosquitto.org/)
 - [Redis server](https://redis.io/)

-I currently own 4 Sonoff devices, which are connected to the following appliances:
+I currently own 6 Sonoff devices, which are connected to the following appliances:
 - Patio lamp
 - Desk lamp
 - Room lamp
-- Room heater (this one also reports values from its SI7021 temperature and humidity sensor).
+- Room heater 1 (this one also reports values from its SI7021 temperature and humidity sensor).
+- Room heater 2
+- Wall socket

 I also have a bunch of sensors connected to a Wemos D1 Mini (flashed with the same firmware above) in my living room:
 - [DHT22/AM2301](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf) temperature and humidity sensor